KordonBleu/enslavism/readme.md

     * synchronises the slave list across all clients
 * slaves (Node.js)
     * where you handle the business logic of your application (ex: game server)
-    * gets WebRTC connction requests from client (that you can reject)
+    * gets WebRTC connection requests from client (that you can reject)
 * clients (browser)
     * may request a WebRTC connection to a slave in the slave list